ansonl/ansonl.github.io/_posts/2019-05-21-messenger-expose-unfriends-bug-feature.md

 ---
-title: Facebook Messenger "Expose Unfriends" Bug/Feature
+title: Facebook Messenger "Expose Unfriends" Bug
 excerpt: >
   The Facebook Messenger **Hide Story From** setting exposes people who have unfriended a profile with no advance preparation needed.